3r1/awawa/README.md

 ## Filter versions
 ### awawa lite filter
 - for campaign and early-mid endgame
-- awawa sounds and highlighting
+- awawa sounds and themed highlighting
 - beam for gold stacks over 500
 - in endgame waystones, opacity of low level items is reduced

 ### awawa regular filter
 - for endgame
-- awawa sounds and highlighting
+- awawa sounds and themed highlighting
 - hide wisdom scrolls
 - gold stacks under 100 are smol
 - 1k+ gold stacks have a map highlight